-Today I want to share on getting a beta reader.
+Today, I want to talk about getting a beta reader.
 I define a beta reader as someone who reads your work objectively to point out its strengths and weaknesses.
 The ultimate purpose of a beta reader is to make your story better.
 Note that I said to “make your story better,” not you.
 What does this mean?
 If you will receive the services of a beta reader, you must be willing to accept criticism.

 So how do you get a beta reader?